Bundle and Save

 New Removable Pyramid Taper For Top Notch Comfort

 Louisville Slugger softball bats are the be all end all on any slow pitch diamond.
-For the 2019 season, bring the thunder with the 2019 Z5 End Load, designed with more mass near the end of the barrel for supreme energy transfer and power.
+Bring the thunder with the Z5 End Load, designed with more mass near the end of the barrel for supreme energy transfer and power.
 Featuring the all-new COPA End Cap for optimized barrel compression on contact, this bat is perfect for hitters ready to mash.
 The LS-2X Composite Barrel and patented VCX Construction gives you a combination of flawless feel and powerful performance endorsed by Louisville Slugger Pro Ryan Stovall.
 Louisville Slugger: Leave Your Mark!

 About the Brand